 - 7.15.
-The operations department should adequately control special tests and non-routine activities that have no previously defined procedures.
+The operations department should adequately control special tests18 and nonroutine activities that have no previously defined procedures.
 Provision should be made to ensure that the plant is brought back to normal operating conditions as soon as the test is completed. - 7.16.
 Paragraph 4.27 of SSR-2/2 (Rev. 1) [1] states: - "No experiments shall be conducted without adequate justification.
 If there is a need to conduct a non-routine operation or test that is not covered by existing operating procedures, a specific safety review shall be performed and a special procedure shall be developed and subject to approval in accordance with national or other relevant regulations." - 7.17.
 The procedure for a special test or non-routine activity should clearly specify any special precautions that should be observed, possible risks that should be analysed, and the actions that should be taken if a problem arises in the course of the test.
 The procedure for a special test should include the need to instruct operating personnel involved in the test on the risks of the test before it is performed.
-The procedure should include criteria for halting tests when unexpected situations arise.
+The procedure should include criteria for halting tests when unexpected situations arise. - 7.18.
+The manager of the operations department and the safety engineer or the technical advisor on duty (see paras 3.9 and 3.10) should maintain oversight and awareness of the plant status during special tests or non-routine activities. - 7.19.
+Recommendations on the performance of tests are provided in DS497E [7].